Silver’s Worst Day Ever And Why It Changes Nothing

 “Have metals peaked?
 Is this the top?”

-I personally focus and talk with client about ounces, not dollars, accumulate on pullbacks, and stick to your plan.
+I personally focus and talk with clients about ounces, not dollars, accumulate on pullbacks, and stick to your plan.
 I watch fundamentals, not headlines, and I keep my "why" front and centre.
 This mindset is far more important than any daily price movement.

 At the end of the day, prices will move, headlines will change, but ounces remain ounces.
 Physical metals may be non-producing in the traditional investing sense but they produce security, wealth preservation, and freedom over time.